kubos/kubos/docs/architecture-overview.rst

 KubOS uses a combination of Linux and U-boot to make up its operating system.

 Linux is a far more abstract OS than is typically used for satellite software, which does mean it is more resource intensive.
-But, as satellite on board computers have become substantially more capable, the benefits of Linux start to become more important:
+But, as satellite on board computers have become substantially more capable, the some (of the many) benefits of Linux start to become more important:

 - Services are completely portable between any KubOS supported OBC, requiring no code changes
-- Enables the ability to leverage the microservice architecture mentioned above, as it has to tools we need for process boundaries and controls
+- Enables the ability to leverage the microservice architecture mentioned above, as it has the tools we need for process boundaries and controls
-- A user friendly development environment that can protect developers from mistakenly bringing down the whole system
+- Leverage Linux's massive ecosystem of software, tooling, and experienced developers
+- Mature software already running on billions of systems

 Since Linux is far more complex, it does come with inherent risks, which KubOS combats by pairing it with U-boot.
 U-boot is a widely used bootloader that manages the Linux kernel and the core of our system, making sure there are backups stored on board for failover in the event of a catastrophic event.